Nucleomics-VIB/nanopore-tools/README.md

 # [-h for this help]
 ```

 **[run_chopchop_tiled.sh](run_chopchop_tiled.sh)** design sgRNA around a large region of interest (ROI) for ONT Cas9 enrichment.
 Predict in tiles of width -w to cover more than -s kb enrichment.
 Run this script twice with a shift of -s/2 kb in order to obtain reagents for two reactions and final overlap.
-The value of -w is indicative of the ONT molecule average size and only used to stop the code when the requested capture is smaller than the actual DNA molecules.
+The value of -m is indicative of the ONT molecule average size and only used to stop the code when the requested capture is smaller than the actual DNA molecules.

 ```bash
 # Usage: run_chopchop_tiled.sh